MicrosoftDocs/architecture-center/docs/hybrid/azure-files-private.md

 From the on-premises side, the private domain name is mapped to a private IP address in one of the following ways:

-- Through DNS forwarding to a DNS server deployed in the Azure virtual network, as shown in the architectural design for this solution.
+- Through DNS forwarding to a DNS server deployed in the Azure virtual network, as the diagram shows.
-- The on-premises DNS server sets up zones for private domain `\<region\>.privatelink.afs.azure.net` and `privatelink.file.core.windows.net`, registers the IP addresses of Azure Files and Azure File Sync private endpoints as DNS A records into their respective DNS zones, so the on-premises client can resolve the private domain name directly from the local on-premises DNS server.
+- Through the on-premises DNS server that sets up zones for the private domain `\<region\>.privatelink.afs.azure.net` and `privatelink.file.core.windows.net`.
+The server registers the IP addresses of Azure Files and Azure File Sync private endpoints as DNS A records into their respective DNS zones.
+The on-premises client resolves the private domain name directly from the local on-premises DNS server.

 ### Distributed File System (DFS)

 When it comes to an on-premises file sharing solution, many administrators choose to use a DFS rather than a traditional standalone file server.
 DFS allows administrators to consolidate file shares that may exist on multiple servers so that they appear as though they all live in the same location, allowing users to access them from a single point on the network.
 While moving to a cloud file share solution, traditional DFS-R deployment can be replaced by Azure File Sync deployment.
 For more information, see [Migrate a DFS Replication (DFS-R) deployment to Azure File Sync](/azure/storage/files/storage-sync-files-deployment-guide?tabs=azure-portal%2Cproactive-portal#migrate-a-dfs-replication-dfs-r-deployment-to-azure-file-sync).

 ### Data loss and Backup

 Data loss is a serious problem for businesses of all sizes.
-Azure file share backup uses file share snapshots to provide a cloud-based backup solution that protects your data in the cloud and eliminates additional maintenance overheads involved in on-premises backup solutions.
+Azure file share backup uses file share snapshots to provide a cloud-based backup solution that protects your data in the cloud and eliminates additional maintenance overhead involved in on-premises backup solutions.
 The key benefits of Azure file share backup include:

 - Zero infrastructure
 - Customized retention
-- Built in management capabilities
+- Built-in management capabilities
 - Instant restores
 - Alerting and reporting
 - Protection against accidental deletion of file shares